jbeck4004/markdown-test/README.md

 can cause gmake(1) to perform its work in parallel by adding `-j (jobs)` to the command line.
-Second, if you are only interested in working on a particular component, you can change directories to that component's directory and use 'gmake download' from that to only get its source archive.
+Second, if you are only interested in working on a particular component, you can change directories to that component's directory and use `gmake download` from that to only get its source archive.

 ## Building the Bits.